Few-Shot Speech Deepfake Detection Adaptation with Gaussian Processes

 AI Summary

-This paper introduces ADD-GP, a few-shot adaptive framework for audio deepfake detection using a Gaussian Process (GP) classifier.
-ADD-GP combines a deep embedding model with GP's flexibility to achieve strong performance and adaptability to new, unseen voice cloning models with minimal data.
+This paper introduces ADD-GP, a few-shot adaptive framework based on a Gaussian Process (GP) classifier for Audio Deepfake Detection (ADD).
+The approach combines a powerful deep embedding model (XLS-R) with the flexibility of Gaussian Processes to achieve strong performance and efficient adaptation to unseen Text-to-Speech (TTS) models with minimal data.
+It also demonstrates applicability for personalized detection with increased robustness and one-shot adaptability.

 Abstract